 - Bureau of Economic Analysis – National and regional economic data including GDP and exchange rates.

-- – International financial data from the International Monetary Fund.
+- IMF Data – International financial data from the International Monetary Fund.

 - Dow Jones Weekly Returns – Stock price weekly returns from the Dow Jones Industrial Average.

-- The now famous Enron Emails Text data of emails from the fraudulent energy company Enron.
+- Enron Emails – Text data of emails from the fraudulent energy company Enron.

-- Data is Plural’s google doc – Data is Plural is a weekly newsletter of “useful/curious” datasets.
+- Data is Plural – Data is Plural is a weekly newsletter of “useful/curious” datasets.
 This google doc has the name and location of every dataset listed in the newsletter.
 The datasets cover everything from global foreign aid to Donkey Kong scores.

 - HATHITrust – Database of 16 million volumes, mostly in English.